-If it is not already done, sign up to Unito with Trello and one of the other apps you want to sync (don't worry you can add more apps later).
+If it is not already done, sign up to Unito with Trello and one of the other tools you want to sync (don't worry you can add more tools later).

 If you're already in the Unito App, click on "Add Sync".

 The first step is to select what you want to sync.
-Here choose the app and its project you want to bring into Trello.
+Here choose the tool and its project you want to bring into Trello.

 Then you choose where to sync this project, in our case it is Trello.

 You can either choose to sync with a new Trello board or with an existing Trello board.
 This is interesting if you have other tasks in Trello that are also part of the sprint, this way all your local tasks and imported tasks will coexist on both tools.

 Finally, you review your sync to make sure everything is good to go.
 You notice you have two options here: one is to just create the sync, and the other one is to better customize the sync before enabling it.
 You may want to filter your task syncs before progressing further.

 Filter your tasks

-If you created a whole new project in the other app for the sprint, you can just click on "Create sync", but if you used labels to differentiate the tasks you want to work on during the sprint, filter them in your sync settings (click on "Customize Sync") and make sure to add the label to your sync "whitelist" of labels to filter by.
+If you created a whole new project in the other tool for the sprint, you can just click on "Create sync", but if you used labels to differentiate the tasks you want to work on during the sprint, filter them in your sync settings (click on "Customize Sync") and make sure to add the label to your sync "whitelist" of labels to filter by.

-If you built the sprint in Trello, on the other hand, you can then easily send the different tasks to the appropriate apps by labelling them and enable task filters in your Sync settings.
+If you built the sprint in Trello, on the other hand, you can then easily send the different tasks to the appropriate tools by labelling them and enable task filters in your Sync settings.